Some mailed pipe bombs could have been duds, investigators say

 At least some of the devices found in the wave of suspected pipe bombs mailed to prominent political and media figures had no possibility of exploding — because they contained flaws in the way they were made, several investigators told NBC News on Thursday, based on early analysis.

-The investigation's analysis is far from complete as some devices have yet to be analyzed at all in any kind of detail.
+The investigation's analysis is far from complete, as some devices have yet to be analyzed in any kind of detail.

-And officials continued to caution that anyone who gets one of these packages should treat it as dangerous.
+And officials continued to caution that anyone who gets one of the packages should treat it as dangerous.

-Pressed at a news conference on Thursday afternoon as to whether the devices were supposed to go off or not, NYPD Commissioner James P. O'Neill would only say, "We are treating them as suspected explosive devices."
+Pressed at a news conference on Thursday afternoon as to whether the devices were supposed to go off or not, New York Police Commissioner James P. O'Neill would say only: "We are treating them as suspected explosive devices."

-X-rays showed there were likely pieces of shrapnel inside of the PVC pipes, the officials said.
+X-rays showed that pieces of shrapnel were likely to be inside the PVC pipes, the officials said.

-The device sent to Brennan was addressed to the CNN offices in New York City — despite the fact that he now works as a national security analyst for NBC News — prompting an hourslong evacuation of the building.
+The device sent to Brennan was addressed to the CNN offices in New York — even though he is a national security analyst for NBC News — prompting an hourslong evacuation of the building.

 The FBI has sent the devices to its laboratory in Quantico, Virginia, for analysis.

-Two senior law enforcement officials, and another official briefed on the investigation, said they are looking into whether some of the packages were mailed from Florida.
+Two senior law enforcement officials, along with another official briefed on the investigation, said they were looking into whether some of the packages were mailed from Florida.
+A senior official said investigators were specifically looking at a mail facility north of Miami, in Opa-Locka.

-MSNBC senior law enforcement analyst Bill Bratton, who led police departments in Boston, New York and Los Angeles, told MSNBC earlier Thursday the FBI now has a number of devices they are going to be "in a position to dissemble to determine their functionality."
+MSNBC senior law enforcement analyst Bill Bratton, who led the police departments in Boston, New York and Los Angeles, told MSNBC on Thursday that the FBI had a number of devices that it would be "in a position to disassemble to determine their functionality."

-"Were they ever intended to actually function and if so how in terms of how were they supposed to be detonated?" he said.
+"Were they ever intended to actually function, and if so, how, in terms of how were they supposed to be detonated?" he asked.

-"If not, well then that changes the focus from trying to cause bodily harm to effectively creating fear," he noted.
+"If not, well, then, that changes the focus from trying to cause bodily harm to effectively creating fear," he said.

 Sign up for Breaking News Alerts from NBC News

-Bratton said there had been some discussion about a "timing device" on the explosives, which raised further questions for investigators.
+Bratton said there had been some discussion about a "timing device" on the explosives, which raised further questions.

 "The building back of the investigation is going to be assisted tremendously by the fact that there are so many of these things, 10 of them," he added.
 "And there's the potential for a slip-up."